MAXIMAL AEROBIC SPEED: A GUIDE TO IMPROVING ENDURANCE AND PERFORMANCE

 Maximal Aerobic Speed (MAS) is defined as the lowest running speed at which an athlete reaches their VO₂ max - the maximum rate at which the body can take in and use oxygen during exercise.
 Essentially, MAS is the speed you can sustain using your aerobic energy system, meaning the system that uses oxygen to fuel exercise.
 At this speed, your body can supply enough oxygen to the working muscles to maintain activity without producing excessive fatigue.
 If you push beyond your MAS, you start using your anaerobic energy system, which doesn't rely on oxygen but causes a buildup of lactic acid.
 Lactic acid accumulation can lead to muscle fatigue and a decrease in performance.

-To fully grasp the significance of MAS, it's important to understand the difference between aerobic and anaerobic energy systems:
+To fully grasp the significance of MAS, it's important to understand the difference between your two primary energy systems:

-Knowing your MAS provides valuable insights into your fitness and performance capabilities.
-Here’s how it benefits athletes across various sports:
+Knowing your MAS provides a biological blueprint of your current fitness.
+Here is how it benefits athletes across various sports:

 1. Optimises Endurance Training